30+ Best Teacher Interview Questions & Answers

-Sample answer: I wouldn't say that I have a least favorite or favorite subject to teach.
-But what I can say is that I've found most students, due to their age group, appreciate being able to have a hands-on or 3D method of learning.
-Whenever there is potential for that to be the case, whether it's a group engagement activity or a project-based activity, I've found learning with the students to be especially fun.
-To make sure this is clear, I would say it comes down to the project, rather than the subject area.
+Sample answer: I wouldn't say that I have the least favorite or favorite subject to teach.
+What I can say is that I've found most students appreciate being able to have a hands-on or 3D method of learning.
+Whenever there is potential for that to be the case, whether it's a group engagement activity or a project-based activity.
+I've found learning with the students to be especially fun.
+To make sure this is clear, I would say it comes down to the project rather than the subject area.

-Sample answer: For me, this was a day where I lost my patience with the students.
+Sample answer: For me, this was a day when I lost my patience with the students.
 I don't believe that losing my patience is something that sets great examples.
 While I was suffering from some personal life difficulties, it's no excuse.
-I need to be able to come into the classroom, "turn on" my teaching abilities, and address the classroom with the utmost patience and adult-like behavior.
+I need to come into the classroom, "turn on" my teaching abilities and address the classroom with the utmost patience and adult-like behavior.
 This sets a good example for the students.
 That was the last day that I lost my patience with the students.
 Since then, it has not happened again.

-What teams, clubs, or extracurricular activities were you involved in while you were in school?
+What teams, clubs, or extracurricular activities did you get involved in at school?

-Sample answer: I was heavily involved in sports and academic clubs.
+Sample answer: Mostlysports and academic clubs.
 I felt strongly about challenging the mind as well as challenging myself physically.
 I believe what's important about this is that I was able to see how I felt accomplished and what that measurement was for myself.
-By doing this, I learned that everyone has a different method of measurement when it comes to "success."
+By doing this, I learned that everyone has a different measurement method when it comes to "success."
 And this has done me well when it comes to my teaching abilities.
-Understanding that "we are all different" and that approaching motivation, success, adoption, and education needs to be special to each person or the chemistry of the classroom as a whole.
+Understanding that "we are all different" and that approaching motivation, success, adoption, and education needs to be special.
+Special to each person or the chemistry of the classroom as a whole.

 What questions do you have for us?